PatrickMediodia/aws-cloud-practitioner/Practice Test 6 Notes.md

 45. Which of the following statements are correct regarding Amazon API Gateway?
 (Select two)
 	- If an API response is served by the cached data, it is not considered an API call for billing purposes
-	- Amazon API gateway can call an AWS Lambda function to create the front doo of a serverless application Things I don't know
+	- Amazon API gateway can call an AWS Lambda function to create the front doo of a serverless application
+- Which of the following data sources are used by Amazon Detective to analyze events and identify potential security issues?
+	- AWS CloudTrail logs, Amazon VPC Flow Logs, and Amazon GuardDuty findings

+Things I don't know
 - Cloud trail types of events
 	- management